elBukkit/MagicPlugin/Magic/MIGRATION.md

    back to the old mode.

  - Wand controls menu has changed to a slotted system.
-If you have custom wands with the "tweakable" tag and you'd still like to be able to change their controls, add `slots: controls,gui,spellmode` to the wand config.
+If you have custom wands with the "tweakable" tag and you'd still like to be able to change their controls, add `slots: controls,gui,spellmode,swappable` to the wand config.

  - Arena start/end commands delimiter changed to ; (from ,)